telerik/blazor-docs/knowledge-base/window-keep-content-when-closed.md

 ---
-title: Keep the content in the DOM when the Window is closed
+title: Keep the Content in the DOM When the Window Is Closed
-description: How to keep the Window content in the DOM when the component is closed?
+description: Learn how to keep the content of the Telerik UI for Blazor Window in the DOM when the component is closed.
 type: how-to
-page_title: Keep the content in the DOM when the Window is closed
+page_title: Keep Content in DOM When Blazor Window Is Closed
 slug: window-kb-keep-content-when-closed
-position:
-tags: window, keep , save , preserve, dom, close, disposed
+tags: telerikui, blazor, window, keep, save, preserve, dom, close, disposed
 ticketid: 1598259
 res_type: kb
 ---

 ## Environment

 <table>
 	<tbody>
 		<tr>
 			<td>Product</td>
-			<td>Window for Blazor, <br /> Dialog for Blazor</td>
+			<td>Progress® Telerik® UI for Blazor Window<br />Progress® Telerik® UI for Blazor Dialog</td>
 		</tr>
 	</tbody>
 </table>